Ava Stewart: 2020

-Senior

 2021

 Stewart became age-eligible for senior competition in 2021 and made her senior debut at Elite Canada, which was held virtually due to the COVID-19 pandemic in Canada.
 She finished second in the all-around and on balance beam behind Ellie Black, first on floor exercise, and third on uneven bars behind Rose-Kaying Woo and Black.
 Stewart was scheduled to compete at the Doha World Cup in March; however, the event was postponed due to the COVID-19 pandemic in Qatar.
 Stewart next competed at two Technical Trials where she finished second in the all-around behind Black at both.
 Stewart competed at the Canadian Championships where she once again finished second in the all-around behind Black.
-Additionally she finished first on uneven bars, second on balance beam behind Black, and fourth on floor exercise behind Brooklyn Moors, Black, Lillian Bate.
+Additionally she finished first on uneven bars, second on balance beam behind Black, and fourth on floor exercise behind Brooklyn Moors, Black, and Lillian Bate.

 On June 17, Stewart was officially named to Canada's 2020 Olympic team alongside Black, Moors, and Shallon Olsen.
 Had the Olympic Games not been postponed, Stewart would not have been age-eligible for the competition due to her 2005 birth year.
 Stewart made her senior international debut at the Olympic Games.
 The Canadian team finished tenth in the qualification round and did not advance to the finals.